-Operational Plan 2023-2024 Update

-Actions Status Comment

-Identify and implement business improvement initiatives to enhance commercial returns on Council's property portfolio On-Track Rent reviews were a focus this quarter with a view to maximising return to Council.
-Continuation of income through lease renewals was also a key focus.
-An extensive audit was undertaken of Council's parking assets to ensure optimal occupancy.
-Allocation of available spaces is underway.
+Operational Plan 2023-2024 Update Actions Status Comment Identify and implement Rent reviews were a focus this quarter with a view to maximising business improvement return to Council.
+Continuation of income through lease renewals initiatives to enhance was also a key focus.
+On-Track commercial returns on An extensive audit was undertaken of Council's parking assets to Council's property ensure optimal occupancy.
+Allocation of available spaces is portfolio underway.
 An audit and revision of internal processes was undertaken for the management of outstanding debtors.